Mexico › Baja California Beaches

 Best of the family-friendly beaches between Cabo San Lucas and San José del Cabo.
 There are toilets here (the only beach on this stretch that has them) and a shop that rents watersports equipment.
 Excellent for swimming, diving, and snorkeling, but gets very busy in high season and at weekends.
 Local buses regularly run down the highway between Cabo and San José – the beach is just off the road.

-Recommended Hotels: Chileno Bay Resort & Residences (luxury)
+Recommended Hotel: Chileno Bay Resort & Residences (luxury)

 4. Playa Santispac, Bahía Concepción (21 km south of Mulegé)